whatisagame/whatisagame.github.io/about.md

 ---
 layout: post
 title: About

 ---
 This project is forthcoming from Playwork Press.
-More informaion soon.
+More information soon.